Cyan75/SwiftIntro/Swift_07_Closures.md

       }
   }
   ```
-  * when you call this function to load a picture, you provide two closures :
+  * when you call this function to load a picsture, you provide two closures :
     * a completion handler that displays a picture after a successful download
     * a error handler that displays an error to the user
     ```swift